frescoraja/carousel.vim/README.md

 " this line would go after plugins loaded, ie after `call plug#end()` if using vim-plug call frescoraja#init()
 ```

+## Default Key Mappings

+If `g:custom_themes_mappings_enabled` is set to `1`, the following keyboard shortcuts will work automatically (if they
+are not already mapped in your `.vimrc` or by other plugins loaded before this one.
+Vim will emit a warning if this
+plugin tries to override any existing key mappings, and any mappings defined after plugin is loaded will override
+mappings defined by plugin):

+<kbd>F5</kbd> to select a custom theme from menu

+<kbd>Shift</kbd> + <kbd>F5</kbd> to select a random custom theme

+<kbd>F7</kbd> to cycle backwards through customized theme list

+<kbd>F9</kbd> to cycle forwards through customized theme list

+<kbd>Shift+F7</kbd> to cycle backwards through colorschemes

+<kbd>Shift+F9</kbd> to cycle forwards through colorschemes

 ## Dependencies